I Howl, I Growl

 Objective/ Purpose:

-* The student will learn animals of the Southwest as well as the sounds and movements that they make.
+* The student will learn animals of the Southwest as well as the

 * Students will supply rhyming words in the rereading of the book.